noec764/erpnext/docs/dooks/accounts/share/README.md

 > New in Version 11

-Dooks allows you to keep a track of all your Shareholders and maintain a Share Transfers, Share Ledger and Share Balances.
+Dokie allows you to keep a track of all your Shareholders and maintain a Share Transfers, Share Ledger and Share Balances.

 ### Index